-Andy Steingold celebrates his re-election as mayor of Safety Harbor Tuesday night.
+Andy Steingold Re-elected Mayor of Safety Harbor

 Andy Steingold was re-elected as mayor of Safety Harbor Tuesday night, winning a tightly contested race by a slim margin over incumbent Joe Ayoub.

 Although the results will not be official for another ten days or so, the Pinellas County Supervisor of Elections is reporting these as the final numbers following a busy day at the polls:

 - Nancy Besore – 717 (11.9 percent)

 “This was probably the most contentious race I’ve ever been involved with, and I’m humbled to win by a very slim margin,” Steingold said from his victory party at Beef ‘O’ Brady’s in Safety Harbor.